DETAILED ACTION

 Since Khatiwada discloses the same downhole tool comprising a composite a polymer matrix reinforced with degradable glass fibers and other additives such as Ca(OH)2 or Mg(OH) or MgO, it would be a downhole tool that would degrade, generate a fluid having a pH of greater than 7 within the downhole tool, and degrade the degradable glass fibers using the fluid having a pH of greater than 7.

-"Products of identical chemical composition cannot have mutually exclusive properties”.
+"Products of identical chemical composition cannot have mutually exclusive properties".
 A chemical composition and its properties are inseparable.
 Therefore, if the prior art teaches the identical chemical structure, the properties applicant discloses and /or claims are necessarily present.
-See MPEP 2112.01 (I), In re Best, 562 F2d at 1255, 195 USPQ at 433, Titanium Metals Corp v Banner, 778 F2d 775, 227 USPQ 773 (Fed Cir 1985) , In re Ludtke, 441 F2d 660, 169 USPQ 563 (CCPA 1971) and Northam Wareen Corp v DF Newfield Co, 7 F Supp 773, 22 USPQ 313 (EDNY1934).
+See MPEP 2112.01 (I), In re Best, 562 F2d at 1255, 195 USPQ at 433, Titanium Metals Corp V Banner, 778 F2d 775, 227 USPQ 773 (Fed Cir 1985) , In re Ludtke, 441 F2d 660, 169 USPQ 563 (CCPA 1971) and Northam Wareen Corp V DF Newfield Co, 7 F Supp 773, 22 USPQ 313 (EDNY1934).

 Murphree (US 2013/0292123 A1, used as evidence, recites on [0081] The degradable balls described herein may be degradable by aqueous based fluids under acidic, neutral, or basic pH environments, depending on the chemical composition of the degradable balls.
 By "acidic pH", it is meant that the environment surrounding the degradable balls (e.g., the treating fluid) has a pH less than about 7, while by "neutral pH" it is meant that the environment surrounding the degradable balls has a pH of about 7, and "basic pH" (i.e. alkaline) means a pH of above about 7.
 Accordingly, in the methods described herein, degrading a degradable ball may involve contacting the degradable ball with a degrading fluid (e.g., an appropriately acidic, neutral, or basic aqueous fluid).

-Khatiwada does not explicitly disclose the terminology as recited within the claimed invention: a composite of a polymer matrix reinforced with degradable glass fibers and generating a fluid having a pH of greater than 7 within the downhole tool However, Khatiwada discloses that For example, applicants found that by forming a polymer composite containing dissolvable glass such as dissolvable glass fiber, the tensile strength of the polymer component can be greatly increased. ([0011]) and ] Dissolvable glass can be supplied in various forms, for example, continuous glass fiber ([0015]); and Moreover, glass fibers having smaller diameters also have a higher disintegration rate.
+and ] Dissolvable glass can be supplied in various forms, for example, continuous glass fiber ([0015]); and Moreover, glass fibers having smaller diameters also have a higher disintegration rate.
 Adjusting the temperature, the pressure, and the pH of the selective fluid can further tailor the disintegration rate of the polymer composite or the articles formed therefrom.
 The composites dissolve faster at higher temperatures, higher pressures, and higher pH values.
 Using different degradable polymers can also change the dissolution rate.
 Additives can be selected to adjust the dissolution rate.
-For example, the presence of CaO, MgO, Mg, Zn, Ca(OH).sub.2, Mg(OH).sub.2, ([0033])which serves as the a polymer matrix reinforced with degradable glass fibers and generating a fluid having a pH of greater than 7 within the downhole tool.
+For example, the presence of CaO, MgO, Mg, Zn, Ca(OH).sub.2, Mg(OH).sub.2, ([0033])which serves as a polymer matrix reinforced with degradable glass fibers and generating a fluid having a pH of greater than 7 within the downhole tool.
 Therefore, the Examiner interprets this disclosure to read on the claimed invention.

 Claim 12.

 Khatiwada discloses the method of claim 11 wherein generating the fluid having a pH of greater than 7 comprises contacting the aqueous fluid with a hydroxide releasing agent selected form the group consisting of sodium hydroxide, potassium hydroxide.
-Mg(OH)2 Ca(OH)₂ hydroxide, CaCO₃, MgO, CaO, ZnO, NiO, CuO, Al20₃, borax, sodium pentaborate, sodium tetraborate, and combinations thereof.
+Mg(OH)2 Ca(OH)₂ hydroxide, CaCO₃, MgO, CaO, ZnO, NiO, CuO, AI20₃, borax, sodium pentaborate, sodium tetraborate, and combinations thereof.
 [0011, 0031-0033]

 Claim 13.